jaortisi6/Password-Generator/README.md

 THEN a password is generated that matches the selected criteria WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

-When the user clicks the "Generate Password" button, the site prompts the user for the necessary criteria and builds the password accordingly.
-They can select the length of the password between 8 and 128 characters and can choose to include upper case characters, lower case characters, numbers, and/or symbols.